imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 }
 ```

-Here, the `inlet` and `outlet` patches are of type `patch`, all `wall`-named surfaces of the surface geometry are grouped together in a patch named `walls` of type `wall`, and the front and back plane of the geometry is grouped together in a patch called `frontAndBackPlanes` of type `empty`.
+Here, the `inlet` and `outlet` patches are of type `patch`, all `wall`-named surfaces of the surface geometry are grouped together in a patch named `walls` of type `wall`, and the front and back plane of the geometry are grouped together in a patch called `frontAndBackPlanes` of type `empty`.

 In order to create the mesh, the `cartesian2DMesh` utility has to be executed: